 Grammatically there are major issues.
 The languages from the Bantu family are littered with multi-purpose prepositions and this can be a significant L1 interference issue in legal English.
 One only needs to think of the difference between “your response must be submitted within 14 days” and “your response must be submitted in 14 days”.
 With there being no particularly clear rules for selecting prepositions in English it means that the use of incorrect prepositions is particularly prevalent and that could have catastrophic consequences in a legal document.

-The other issue with legal English in the region is the use of archaic words, Latin and African idiomatic English.
+The other issue with legal or business English in the region is the use of archaic words, Latin and African idiomatic English.
 The latter is of course not so much an issue when dealing with people in-country but phrases such as “on my side” instead of “in my opinion” may cause some confusion when dealing with native English speakers on an international level.

 The use of archaic words and Latin can be classified as the lack of recognition for the need to use plain English.
 Some argue that the use of Latin is acceptable between practitioners or a practitioner and their professional client but I totally disagree.
 I also believe that using language that will affect a client’s ability to read and understand what a lawyer is saying or writing hinders access to justice.
 Therefore, I also believe that there is a need when teaching ESP to emphasise plain English alternatives where Latin or archaic words might otherwise be taught.